Foreign Language Course Substitution

 Foreign language course substitutions are granted by the College of Arts and Sciences or the Academic Department within Perimeter College after reviewing students’ petitions and their supporting documentation.
 Students seeking a course substitution should:

-- Obtain the form, Petition for Modification of Degree Requirements.
+- Complete the form, Petition for Modification of Degree Requirements and submit to AACE.

 - Follow the instructions on the form carefully.
 Students must remember the following:

 - Verification of a disability that significantly impacts acquisition of a foreign language must be provided in the form of a letter sent directly from the student’s Access and Accommodations Center Provider to the College of Arts and Sciences or the Academic Department with Perimeter College.
 If authorized, the College of Art and Sciences may provide a list of relevant substitutions.

-- Failure to provide clear support for the request, as well as appropriate courses for substitution, will likely result in denial of the petition.
+- Failure to provide clear support for the request may result in denial of the petition.

-- The student must write a narrative explanation of the reason supporting their request, in addition to the verification of the impact of the disability from the Access and Accommodations Center Provider.
+- The student must write a narrative explanation of the reason supporting their request and include support letter from AACE

 - Remember that a single course cannot fulfill two separate academic requirements (i.e., a single course cannot fulfill both a requirement for the student’s major and also for a core course requirement)

-- Start well in advance.
+- Submit this petition as soon as possible.
 Students may need additional time if further testing or information is required to support the impact of the disability.
 Also, the committee meets only a few times per semester.

-- Notify AACE Provider well in advance of the need for their supporting letter.
+- Notify AACE well in advance of the need for the supporting letter.